 More modern title insurance policies, called “enhanced policies” add coverage against post-policy matters such a fraud or identity theft (someone signing your name to a deed or mortgage).
 They also offer limited coverage against building code violations, survey defects and violation of subdivision ordinances.

-The lender will require title insurance to protect the amount of the loan but this does not protect the buyer’s equity.
-The amount of lender’s title insurance declines as the loan balance pays down.
-A policy issued to a prior owner does not protect the buyer either.
+The lender will require title insurance to protect the amount of the loan but this does not protect your equity.
+The amount of the lender’s title insurance declines as the loan balance pays down.
+A policy issued to a prior owner does not protect you either.
 To obtain protection for your growing equity, you need an owner’s title insurance policy.
 Such a policy protects the equity at settlement, and usually contains an escalation clause increasing coverage as the value of the property appreciates.

 We strongly recommend owner’s title insurance and specifically the enhanced policy.
 The additional premium collected at settlement is usually not significant when compared to the amount of coverage.
 You pay the premium only once, at settlement, while the coverage continues for as long as you could have liability for title.